Undergraduate Degrees with Distinction and Degrees with Honors: Twin Cities, Crookston, Morris, Rochester

 - Any campus may offer both degrees with honors and degrees with distinction, only one, or neither.

-- A student may obtain both a degree with honors and a degree with distinction, if offered by the campus attended.
+- A student may obtain both a degree with honors and a degree with distinction, if offered by the campus from which the degree is awarded.

 - For the purpose of awarding degrees with honors and degrees with distinction, the overall performance of degree candidates on each campus will be judged in relationship to the performance of degree-seeking students on that campus, not in relationship to other University students.

-- To qualify for either a degree with distinction or a degree with honors, a student must have completed 60 or more semester credits at the University.
-For the purposes of meeting the grade point average standards set forth in this policy, only University course work will be counted.
+- To qualify for either a degree with distinction or a degree with honors, a student must have completed 60 or more semester credits at the University of Minnesota.
+For the purposes of meeting the grade point average (GPA) standards set forth in this policy, only University of Minnesota course work will factor into the GPA calculation.

 - It is the expectation of the Faculty Senate that in general, a campus will not award degrees with honors and with distinction, in total, to more than approximately 10 - 15% of any graduating class.